LangChain Academy: Introduction to LangGraph

 What You’ll Learn

-- ✓Breakpoints, streaming, and human-in-the-loop
+- ✓Add streaming, static and dynamic breakpoints for human-in-the-loop review

 Highlights